 Since 2001, in honor of the late James Daniel Bybee – a former president of the Building Stone Institute and then president of Bybee Stone Company – this award is presented by the BSI to an individual architect or landscape architect for a body of work executed over time and distinguished by outstanding design and use of natural stone.
 Past recipients include: Malcolm Holzman, FAIA; M. Paul Friedberg, FASLA; Cesar Pelli, FAIA; Lawrence Halprin, FASLA; Henry N. Cobb, FAIA; Laurie D. Olin, RLA, FASLA; Robert Frasca, FAIA; Peter Walker, FASLA; and Robert A.M.
 Stern, FAIA.

-The 2018 Bybee Prize will be presented February 2018 at the Tucker Design Awards in San Antonio, TX.
+The 2018 Bybee Prize was presented February 2018 at the Tucker Design Awards in San Antonio, TX.

 Past Bybee Prize Recipients:

 Robert A.M.
 Stern, FAIA

 View more on Robert A.M.
 Stern in Fall 2016 issue of Building Stone Magazine